bhendi-boi/dummy-repo/questions.md

 49. Minimum Steps Required to Make Product Equal to One
 50. Count Trailing Zeros in Factorial
 51. Find the Number of Combinations, Given N and R
-52. Nth Natural Number
-53. Smallest Positive Integer that cannot be represented as Sum of Elements of the given array